 Vernon Gantry, a line out of Long Island City designed by ODs to be sold as affordable packages to compete with Warby Parker.
-Amazing quality for $19.
+Amazing quality.
 Larah Alami, OD, Hudson River Eye Care, Tarrytown and White Plains, NY

 Top-selling vision brands in December*